 Some believe that modern-day pirates are also, beyond the violence of hostage-taking and ransom demands, acting on a desperate need for greater global justice.

-I’ve been ruminating every which way about buccaneer living ever since reading a remarkable interview in Home Education Magazine between publisher Helen Hegener and James Marcus Bach.
-Bach, an internationally recognized expert in software testing, recently authored the book Secrets of a Buccaneer-Scholar: How Self-Education and the Pursuit of Passion Can Lead to a Lifetime of Success.
+I’ve been ruminating every which way about buccaneer living ever since reading James Marcus Bach’s book, Secrets of a Buccaneer-Scholar: How Self-Education and the Pursuit of Passion Can Lead to a Lifetime of Success.

-Bach is a self-taught man who thrives except when caged by conventional expectations.
+Bach is now an internationally recognized expert in software testing.
+He’s a self-taught man who thrives except when caged by conventional expectations.
 School and other strictures made him an angry youth.
 He got into so many fights that his mother and stepfather sent him off to a motel room, where he lived on his own for two years.
 There he learned to program his computer and skipped as many high school classes as he could before dropping out at age 16.
 He describes his education this way:

 “I watched a huge amount of television and read a lot of science fiction and fantasy novels.
 I started lots of things I never finished.
 I purchased books I didn’t read.
 I daydreamed.
 I brooded.
 I wasted time in lots of ways.
 I also loved arguing, and learned a lot about logic from arguing.
 I honed my skills in early online bulletin board services, before the invention of the web.
 This aimlessness would become important later on, when I was introduced to general systems thinking, which is all about the underlying patterns that connect apparently different things.”